Skip to main content

 • write_file

-• Create new file or overwrite existing (exercise caution with this)
+• Create new file or overwrite existing

 • edit_file

-• Make selective edits using advanced pattern matching and formatting
+• Make selective edits with pattern matching

 • create_directory